 Selfishness is a trait that everyone has.
-We tend to be a bit biased toward ourselves, whether we want to admit it or not.
-We think that our way is the best way, we think that our views are the better views, and we may even think that our choices are the best choices.
-Some people blatantly exhibit selfishness, others hide it as best as they can.
+Whether we want to admit it, we tend to be biased toward ourselves.
+We think our way is the best, our views are the better, and we may even think our choices are the best.
+Some people blatantly exhibit selfishness, while others hide it as best as they can.
 But, no matter how much we want to do things for others, there is usually always a bit of selfishness involved.
 Living with this sense of entitlement or superiority is not always a healthy form of selfishness.

 On the other hand, looking out for yourself and maintaining what you need to stay healthy and survive is using selfishness for a good purpose.
 You are important.
 Your well-being is your biggest priority.

-Selfishness is an attitude of caring for your own self – looking out for your own benefit, your own success, your own gain.
+Selfishness is an attitude of caring for yourself – looking out for your benefit, success, and gain.
 It means putting your needs and desires over others.
 It means having a lack of consideration for others.